Liquity USD Price Reaches $1.01 (LUSD)

-Liquity USD (LUSD) traded up 0.1% against the U.S. dollar during the 24 hour period ending at 9:00 AM Eastern on June 14th.
-Over the last week, Liquity USD has traded 0.2% higher against the U.S. dollar.
-One Liquity USD token can now be purchased for about $1.01 or 0.00003878 BTC on popular exchanges.
-Liquity USD has a total market capitalization of $281.32 million and approximately $2.66 million worth of Liquity USD was traded on exchanges in the last day.
+Liquity USD (LUSD) traded up 0.2% against the US dollar during the one day period ending at 10:00 AM ET on June 16th.
+One Liquity USD token can now be bought for about $1.01 or 0.00003973 BTC on popular exchanges.
+During the last seven days, Liquity USD has traded up 0.4% against the US dollar.
+Liquity USD has a total market capitalization of $279.55 million and $4.57 million worth of Liquity USD was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.